-pilepsy is a brain illness that causes a person to have seizures.
+that causes a person to have seizures.
+It can be a devastating disease.
 Seizures can happen at any time and without much warning.
+This can be dangerous if a person is in a vulnerable situation.

 For doctors and scientists, epilepsy is a challenge.
 They don't fully understand what causes epilepsy or how to cure it.
-There are treatments, but medicines only work in about two out of every three people who have epilepsy.
-Surgery has risks and is not guaranteed to be successful.
+There are treatments, including anti-seizure drugs and surgery.
+However, medicines only work in about two out of every three people who have epilepsy.
+Surgery has risks and is also not guaranteed to be successful.

-Scientists at Trinity College Dublin may have a solution.
+However, scientists at Trinity College Dublin may have a solution.
 The researchers believe they have discovered an important cause of epilepsy.
-It has to do with blood and the brain.
+It has to do with blood and the bring blood, packed with oxygen and nutrients, to brain cells.

 The brain is just two percent of a human's body mass, but it uses almost 20 percent of the body's energy.
 To keep up with this high energy demand, brain cells are nourished by a large network of capillaries.
+These capillaries